BECOMING A SCHOOL BOARD MEMBER

 - Humboldt County Candidate Calendar for the November 8, 2022 Election

-Candidates must complete and file candidacy papers with the Humboldt County Office of
+Candidates must complete and file candidacy papers in-person with the Humboldt County Office of

 Elections.
 To request candidacy papers, candidates must complete and submit an